Spay/Neuter vs Tambucho and Euthanasia Posted on Thursday, 25 May 2017

 Cat colonies with spayed/neutered cats will not increase in population.
 Colony members will even protect their territories from other cats.

 In the Philippines, animal welfare organizations are driving the spaying/neutering of stray animals through Trap-Neuter-Release (TNR) programs, especially during October, considered World Animal Month; and the 28th of February, considered World Spay Day.

-There is also a number of low-cost spay/neuter clinics located in different areas of the country.
-CARA, through its low-cost clinic, has been spaying and neutering animals for many years.
-Our records show that between 2006 and 2015, we had spayed/neutered 543 dogs and 14,011 cats.
+There is also a number of low-cost spay/neuter clinics located in different areas of the country such as the Philippine Pet Birth Control Center and in CARA very own clinic.
+Our records show that between 2006 and 2015, we have already spayed/neutered 543 dogs and 14,011 cats.

-CARA’s mission is to promote animal welfare.
-TNR is part of it.
-We partner with community leaders so we can conduct TNR programs where there is a big stray animal population.
+That said, CARA’s main mission is always to promote animal welfare.
+Conducting TNR is one way fulfill that.
+We want to partner with community leaders so we can conduct TNR programs where there is a big stray animal population.

 If you have a stray animal problem where you live or work, please consider TNR.
 You can ask CARA for help.

 Don’t wait!
 Contact us now and help make a difference where you live and work.

 175 Lopez Rizal St. cor.
 Samat St., Mandaluyong City

 +632 5323340 /0919 579 0047